jonashackt/firefly-iii-ops/README.md

 Now use the link to authenticate your machine to your tailnet.
 That's it.

+### Connect your (mobile) devices

 To connect mobile devices, get the app from the app store and login via your IDP.
 Your mobile has automatically joined your tailnet.

+By default tailscale MagicDNS is configured already.
+So if you add a machine having a hostname `myhomelab`, then all you need to access this machine is http://myhomelab!
+Pretty cool eh?!

+### Share your homeserver (or your full tailscale tailnet) with the other Firefly III users

+> First you should create a `fun` DNS name for your tailnet.
+This can be done [in the `DNS` settings as described here](https://tailscale.com/kb/1217/tailnet-name#creating-a-fun-tailnet-name).
+With this you have a memorable url name rather than just a random number.ts.net

+If it's your wife, you might just want here to join your tailnet anyways.
+If it's your kid, you might restrict access of devices a bit more.

+To do the first, head over to https://login.tailscale.com/admin/users and click on `Invite external users` in the Invite users tab.
+Now share the link using mail or the link directly.